-In this fast-paced world, we applaud the efforts of Australian architects O’Connor and Houle who created a simple house on the ocean side of Melbourne’s Mornington Peninsula in order that they might teach their children how to live slowly with an appreciation for nature.
+Australian architects O’Connor & Houle, seeking a simpler life, created a simple house on the ocean side of Melbourne’s Mornington Peninsula with the intention of teaching their children how to live slowly with an appreciation for nature.
 Intrigued?
 So were we.

 Melbourne-based architects Stephen O’Connor and Annick Houle begin every project from an experiential premise.
 Homes designed around the changing play of light on surfaces, moving breezes, the particular feels and smells of materials; the sounds of spaces are bound to yield different results from houses that are designed around programmatic requirements alone.